nilsreichardt/CenterGuessr/README.md

 ## Running the Game Locally

-Follow these steps to run the website locally on your machine.
+Follow these steps to run the game locally on your machine.

 ### 1. Install Node.js

 If you don't already have Node.js installed, you'll need to do so.
 Node.js is a JavaScript runtime that allows you to execute JavaScript code directly on your machine, without the need for a browser.
-The web server of Next.js, which this website uses, is written in TypeScript, hence the need for Node.js.
+The web server of Next.js, which this game uses, is written in TypeScript, hence the need for Node.js.

 You can download Node.js from the official website: https://nodejs.org/

 ### 2. Clone the Repository

-Clone the website's repository to your local machine.
+Clone the game's repository to your local machine.
 If you're unfamiliar with git or cloning repositories, there are many resources available online to guide you through the process.

 ### 3. Obtain an API Key for the CMS

-To interact with the website's Content Management System (CMS), you'll need an API key.
+To interact with the game's Content Management System (CMS), you'll need an API key.
 Here's how to get one:

 1. **Login to the CMS**: Visit https://cms.cdtm.com and log in using your CDTM Google account.